Tusk-Bilasimo/Primes/README.md

 REVEALING THE COMPOSITES IN THE PAIRSLIST

-While there is no obvious pattern to the distribution of the primes (see proof why primes are not random), there is a clear pattern to the composite numbers in the list, all of the segregated pairs in the series are primes up until a².
+While there is no obvious pattern to the distribution of the primes (see proof why primes themselves are not random, merely thier distribution is), there is a clear pattern to the composite numbers in the list, all of the segregated pairs in the series are primes up until a².
 The composites in the segregated pairsList are revealed in a two step alternating pattern.

 STEP ONE